 Our programs include: Home Repair, Weatherization, and The Cover Store.

-Our projects include roof repair and construction, accessibility remodeling (wheelchair ramps, widening doorways, new stairs, and railings), weatherization and energy efficiency measures, and floor repair.
-Qualifying home repair and weatherization projects must meet the following criteria: The repair must be urgently needed; The home must be within 45 minutes of our facility in White River Junction; The repair must be suitable for volunteers; The homeowner must be able and willing to participate in the day; 85% of COVER homeowners make less than the Federal Poverty Guideline.
+Our projects include roof repair and construction, accessibility ramps, building new stairs, installing railings and grab-bars, weatherization and energy efficiency measures, and floor repair.
+Qualifying home repair and weatherization projects must meet the following criteria: the repair must be urgently needed; the home must be within 45 minutes of our facility in White River Junction; the repair must be suitable for volunteers; the homeowner must be able and willing to participate in some way.
+85% of COVER homeowners make less than the Federal Poverty Guideline.

 We further support the mission with the effective reuse of household goods and building materials.
-The Cover Store sells $150,000 worth of donated building materials, household goods, major appliances and used furniture annually at low cost.
+You can find donated building materials, household goods, major appliances and used furnitur at low cost.
 Our Store Assistance Program makes goods ($8000 annually) available to customers at no cost if they are referred by another agency.

 Volunteers are essential to COVER’s work.
 While staff select homeowners, design projects, prepare for the work days and supervise the work, volunteers are literally the driving force of our effort.
 Often the homeowners and their family are engaged in the work also.